 Microphone Clip (Audio Playback)

-The final, least popular, use of the term “microphone clip” could mean an audio clip that was recorded by a microphone.
+The final, least popular use of the term “microphone clip” could mean an audio clip recorded by a microphone.

-However, this is only a play off of the term “audio clip” and is not typically used in day-to-day discussions.
+However, this is only a play on the term “audio clip” and is not typically used in day-to-day discussions.

-The term “audio clip” simply describes a section of recorded audio.
+The term “audio clip” describes a section of recorded audio.

 What is the thread size of a microphone stand?
 Mic stands usually have thread sizes of either 3/8″ with 16 threads per inch (tpi) or larger 5/8″ with 27 tpi.
 However, some stands use 1/2″ with 12 tpi or 1/4″ with 20 tpi.
 Fortunately, adapters (particular between the two most common threads) are easily acquired to connect one thread to another.

 What is a mic boom?
 The term mic boom typically refers to a long pole or stand that connects to a microphone and allows for both vertical and horizontal positioning.
 Boom arms are common extensions for mic stands and standalone mounts for mics (particularly in radio).
 Boom poles are common in film to position the mic without nearby vertical support.